-Betting on the Preakness Stakes is extremely easy, but to make it even more straight forward we have created a quick and easy step by step guide so you can’t possibly screw it up.
+Betting on the Preakness Stakes is extremely easy, but to make it even more straight forward we have created a quick and easy step by step guide you can follow to get your Preakness bets placed online.

 Bet On Preakness Stakes – Step By Step Guide

-- Sign Up at A Recommended Online Sportsbook – The three sportsbooks listed above are the best bookies for betting on the Preakness Stakes online.
+- Sign Up at A Recommended Online Sportsbook – The three betting sites listed above are the best sportsbooks for betting on the Preakness Stakes online.
 Click on any of their links and follow the instructions to open an account.
 You will only have to provide basic information such as your name, email address and date of birth.

 - Make A Deposit – Once you have your account set up you will need to make a deposit in order to have some money to bet on the Preakness Stakes race with.
 Credit card deposits are generally the most common, but there are always a wide variety of deposit options to choose from and if you run into any trouble customer service will be eager to help.